vmcilwain/salted_rails_server/README.md

 * Rails
 * Unicorn

-Finds or creates /var/www and sets the owner of that directory to the specified user in the user state
+creates /var/www if it doesn't exist and sets the owner of that directory to the specified user in the user state

-### MySQL state
+### RVM state

-Creates a rails_user account with the appropriate permissions to run rails nothing more.
-Sets its password to what is specified in pillar/default/init.sls
-Sets the root password to what is specified in pillar/default/init.sls
+Installs RVM under the specified user in the user state.
+Sets the default to the specified version in salt_ssh/pillars/default.sls

+### User state

+Creates a user that is defined in salt_ssh/pillars/default.sls.
+If a user is not found it will default to user named deploy.
+This state also adds the user to /etc/sudoers for executing code without the need for a password.

+#### RSA key

+Update salt_ssh/pillars/default/init.sls to add your ssh key to log in as the user created in the user state.
+This is required since the user created does not have a default password assigned.
+This is done for strong security!

 ## Caution

 Take a look at the code before you use it to make sure that it works the way you expect or want.
 After the code is generated you can modify it to fit your needs before executing.

+## Uninstalling

+To uninstall salted_rails_server simply delete the following files:

+* /master
+* /roster
+* /Saltfile
+* /salt.log
+* /salt_ssh #directory

-# Contributing
+## Contributing

 I am looking for constructive criticisim on making this better and easier for everyone who could use it.